Rosendal (manor house): Architecture

 Michael Gottlieb Bindesbøll's main building is a two-storey building constructed in local limestone.
 The building is eight bays wide and has a slightly projecting median risalit.
 It is topped by a hip roof with four chimneys.
 The main building is flanked by two one-storey, half-timbered side wings with red tile roofs that date from the 17th century.
 The eastern side wing is the former kitchen wing.
 The western side wing was used for the administration.
 To the south of the main wing is a large garden.

 The three wings surround an open courtyard.
 To the north of the complex is a three-winged home farm (avlsgård).
 The estate manager's house (forpagterboligen) is located to the east of the main building.

 Today

-Rosendal was acquired by Hong Kong-based Danish businessman Hans Michael Jebsen but is now owned by his eldest son Michael Immanuel Jebsen through the company Rosendal A/S. The estate has a total area of 438 ha of which 280 ha hectares are farmland, 130 ha hectares are farmland and 10 ha hectares are pastures.
+Rosendal was acquired by Hong Kong–based Danish businessman Hans Michael Jebsen in 2000.
+It is now owned by his eldest son Michael Immanuel Jebsen through the company Rosendal A/S. The estate has a total area of 438 ha of which 280 ha hectares are farmland, 130 ha hectares are farmland and 10 ha hectares are pastures.